Southern Suburbs

 SR LIZETTE OLIVER

-Work experiences.
-I elected to stay on and work at Groote Schuur after completing my studies to gain wider experience.
+After my studies I elected to stay on and work at Groote Schuur Hospital to gain wider experience.
 The career choices thereafter spanned being Sister in Charge at a Private Hospital (Leeuwendal), working in palliative care in satellite community clinics, and as a team leader at St Lukes Hospice, 2 township/community developmental projects, HIV care, and thereafter in geriatric care in a care facility in Cape Town.
-I joined the team at Chariot about 5 months ago and have found it to be extremely rewarding and educational.
+I have since joined the team at Chariot and have found it to be extremely rewarding and educational.

 My interests include road running, writing poetry and baking/cooking.